-The Shoalhaven region stretches over 160 kilometres of glorious coastline.
-Which means there's a wonderful paradise of marine life and sea animals that's waiting to be explored.
-Many species of whales, seals, dolphins, penguins, shorebirds and fish can be spotted during your stay and we're here to give you all the hotspots.
-Book a guided trip with one of our specialised operators or venture out on your own, just make sure to stay aware of approach zones and safe viewing distances so that our sealife remains safe and happy around visitors.
+With over 160 km of coastline, the Shoalhaven region is a paradise for exploring marine life and sea animals.
+Spot whales, seals, dolphins, penguins, shorebirds, and fish during your stay with our helpful hotspots guide.
+Book a guided trip with specialized operators or venture out on your own.
+Stay aware of marine park regulations for fishing, boating, diving, approach zones, and safe viewing distances to preserve our Sealife.
 Catching a glimpse of these creatures truly is a holiday experience to remember.

 Meet our Friendly Local Stingrays

 Did you know that stingrays are actually flattened fish that are closely related to sharks?
 Don’t let this scare you, though!
 These mesmerising sea animals are not normally aggressive.
 To the contrary, if they don’t feel threatened or under attack, stingrays are known for being quite gentle and placid around humans.
 Our resident stingrays are no exception and it’s pretty awesome when you get the chance to catch a glimpse of one (or more!) at the beach.
 All coastal boat ramps are good spots to see stingrays, where they often venture up to shore in search of food scraps left by local fishermen.